weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

     **When the report is ready to download the email below will be notified:**
     <admin@xxxxxZZZZZZ.onmicrosoft.com>

-    Select **Close.**
+    Select  the **X** at the top right hand corner of the window to close.

-24. Close the **New message trace** window.
+20. Close the **New message trace** window.

-25. On the **Message trace** page, the **Downloadable reports** tab will be displayed.
+21. On the **Message trace** page, the **Downloadable reports** tab will be displayed.
 This will display the **Message trace report** that you just ran.
     Note that its **Status** will initially be **Not started**.

     Select the **Refresh** icon on the address bar every minute or so to check on the report’s status (the status should transition from **Not started** to **In progress** to **Complete**).

-    **Note:** Refreshing the page will cause it to display the **Default queries** tab; therefore, each time you refresh the page, you must select the **Downloadable reports** tab to check the report status.

-    **WARNING:** In the testing of this lab, the message trace report sometimes took up to an hour or more to complete.
-If the report does not finish after a few minutes, review the remaining steps in this task so that you can see what you would have done, and then perform the final step in this task before proceeding to the next task.
+     >[!Alert] **In the testing of this lab, the message trace report sometimes took up to an hour or more to complete.
+If the report does not finish after a few minutes, review the remaining steps in this task so that you can see what you would have done, and then perform the final step in this task before proceeding to the next task.**

-26. You will receive a notification once the report is complete.
+22. You will receive a notification once the report is complete.
 You should notice this in the **notification bell** that appears at the top right of the screen (it will display a number that indicates the number of notifications you have).